-For short volatility traders, the real edge lies in also making money when volatility surges upward.
+If you’re a short volatility trader, you also need to think about making money when volatility goes up.
 Why?
-Because when you flip to shorting volatility on the backside, temporary drawdowns are inevitable, because shorting vol is anything but a smooth ride.
+Because when you short volatility temporary drawdowns are inevitable as it’s anything but a smooth ride.

 What goes up must come down, and that’s when the short vol crowd piles in and profits by betting on the return to normalcy.
 But as history shows the Spikes in vol are sharp and violent, while the grind back to baseline is slow and treacherous, riddled with “fake outs” and mini-reversals.